 An herbal sitz bath is incredibly beneficial for soothing and healing postpartum, so I made up a little mixture to have ready to go.
 I am basing it off THIS RECIPE from The Happy Herbal Home.
 It includes epsom salt, red raspberry leaf, dandelion, chamomile, yarrow, and alfalfa.

 - Numbing Spray (Not natural, but absolutely necessary if you have tearing)

 - Headphones and Music

 - Donut Pillow

 - Ice Packs

-- Numbing Spray and Preparation H with Lidocaine (Not natural ingredients, but if you suffer from hemorrhoids these may be necessary for a few days.)
+- Preparation H with Lidocaine (Not natural ingredients, but if you suffer from hemorrhoids this may be necessary for a few days.)